-This course is designed to help learners take the critical steps in designing community in a distance learning environment.
+This course is designed to help students take critical steps in designing and promoting community in a distance-learning environment.
 The goal of the development of this community is to enhance opportunities for engagement en route to maximizing learning.
-Participants will explore web based communities of practice and the impact on team and individual learning.
-Opportunities for strategic application will be examined as well.
+Students explore web-based communities of practice and the review the impact on team and individual learning.
+Opportunities for strategic application are examined as well.